Home

 project, which won the Future Internet award in 2011 for successfully

-delivering re-definition of the Internet architecture through IETF standardisation.
-He continues to be heavily involved in generating, exploiting and standardising
+delivering re-definition of the Internet architecture through IETF standardization.
+He continues to be heavily involved in generating, exploiting and standardizing

 research